 Though we were poor and deprived, my parents, like many other Chinese families, worked extremely hard and were very creative in coming up with resources to survive.
-Tenacity (or GRIT in today's language), frugality, and a deep valuing of education are virtues flowing deep in the blood of all east Asian cultures and history.
+Tenacity (or GRIT in today's language), frugality, and a deep valuing of education are virtues in all east Asian cultures and history.
 My father was extremely handy and gifted in electronics and mechanics as a physicist.
 He managed to make a desk and cabinet for us, and assembled the very first radio and TV in our neighborhood.
 Electronics were very big in size at that time, and since there was no other space to store them in our tiny room, we used to sleep with them under our beds.
 But because of this fortune, we were the first family who were able to watch TV and listen to radio at that time, which made us almost like celebrities and often visited by curious friends and families.

 From those limited few things coming through the TV and radios, my parents tried to expose us and uplift us in our education.
 We got to know about two ladies' names from the West which were introduced to China in 1980's.
 One was Helen Keller, from which I adopted my English name after hearing about her extraordinary life story.
 The other was Madame Curie, who was another source of inspiration for my scientific work later on.
 Physics was something came very naturally to me as our tiny living space had literally nothing but rather books and electronic parts.
 Strange physics terms, such as "Fourier Transform", often jumped to my eyes from my father's notes, though nobody quite understood how it could bring more food and clothes which were under such a scarcity.